LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 .. admonition:: Question

-   Which method can we call to list every event object?
+   In ``coding-events``, which method can we call to list every event object?

    #. ``Events.get()``
    #. ``EventData.getEvery()``